Well, not to worry as these are not serious!

 This is because you are probably in week 3 of your cycle, when progesterone is rising.

 “Progesterone relaxes the smooth muscle of the uterus as well as your gallbladder, sphincter and intestines, says Dr. Zilberstein.” (womansday.com)

-4. Avoid refined sugar and carbohydrates (see above).
-Research has shown another effect of consuming sugar is the increase in insulin production in your body, which causes your body to retain more salt,
+4. Avoid refined sugar and carbohydrates (Research has shown another effect of consuming sugar is the increase in insulin production in your body, which causes your body to retain more salt)

-5. You would want to drink more water, eat more fibre, and even drink herbal teas to help your body get rid of excess gas, and
+5. Drink more water, eat more fibre, and even drink herbal tea (To help your body get rid of excess gas)